“To die, is to become invisible.”Dying for Ideas: The dangerous Lives of the Philosophers by Costica Bradatan

 I kroywara I

 My inspiration comes from the term and practice ‘koiwara’.
 This technology of the Kaliña, an indigenous community in Suriname, is a ritual in which fire is used in agriculture processes.
 First, for the general preparation ‘moshiro’, that involves everyone.
 Thereafter, ‘koiwara’ follows – a family ritual executed by mothers and children, in which wood piles of insufficiently burned tree trunks and branches are re-burned.
 Inspired by event’s significance to nature, culture, and networks, I translated ‘koiwara’ into I kroywara I: a performative structure that entangles a diversity of ancestral technologies in a violence/strength relation.
 As ancestral technologies, I refer to knowledge systems known as Native American, African, and European traditions.
-But I am specifically interested in hybrids such as creole and indigenous, which in the context of my creative practice is the performance of cyborg-feminism.
+However, I am specifically interested in hybrids of different technologies such as creole and indigenous.
+In the context of my creative practice this relates to the performance of cyborg-feminism.
 This third, “It” or “Other”, is the process that exists in relationship to self and other.